 Planning Media Kits, Writing Reports

 I’ll write about that in the second half of this post.
-I am not assigning chapter 1 of your style guide--we won't try to write a report--instead, make sure you read chapter 6 in your text on Media Kits.
-That's while I'll write about first here (but although I don't assign chapter 1, note that this blog post does cover reports and there may be some quiz questions about them from this post).
+I am not assigning a lab assignment based on chapter 1 of your style guide--we won't try to write a report--instead, the writing this week be be based on chapter 6 in your text on Media Kits.
+That's what I'll write about first here (but although I don't assign chapter 1 for lab writing, note that this blog post does cover reports and there will be some quiz questions about them).

 First: The kit—another PR artifact that is like the report in that it combines lots of items and takes some coordination and planning.